 - 4.6 grams of protein

-Sweet corn also has good amounts of vitamin C, potassium, magnesium and sodium.
+Sweet corn also has good amounts of vitamin C, potassium, and magnesium.
 However, since you’re limiting your intake so much on keto, it’s unlikely you’ll experience significant micronutrient benefits from corn.

 Can Corn Kick You Out of Ketosis?

-An ear of corn has 27 grams of carbs.
+An ear of corn has 23 grams of net carbs.
 And because a keto diet limits your carb consumption to 50 grams a day, corn has the potential to knock you out of ketosis.

 Keto Recipes With Corn